 Alright stop, collaborate and listen…

-In some early deepwater gas developments, operating temperatures were observed to be much colder than expected.
-The initial expectation was that temperatures should mimic the surround environment (ambient seawater) for these bare steel risers…but that was not the case.
+In some early deepwater (gas) developments, temperatures were observed to be much colder than expected.
+The initial expectation was that temperatures should mimic the surrounding environment (ambient seawater) for these bare steel risers…but that was not the case.
 Could that be attributed to Joule’s work?
 Or is there something else at play?

-Understanding expected operating conditions has a big impact on process design and operating efficiency.
-We take a deeper look in this case study, also referencing a widely-known paper that shows the effect of vortex-induced vibration (VIV) mitigation, and how those impact each other.
+Understanding expected operating conditions has a big impact on both process design and operating efficiency.
+We take a deeper look into those factors in this case study, also referencing a widely-known paper that shows the effect of vortex-induced vibration (VIV) mitigation, and how that may play a role thermally.

 Joule-Thomson Effect